 Frequently Asked Questions

-In the United States, there are multiple designated Competent Authorities to issue Apostilles, the authority to issue an Apostille for a particular document depends on the origin of the document in question.
-Federal documents, such as FBI background checks, are authenticated by the U.S. Department of State Authentications Office in Washington DC.
-State documents such as notarizations or vital records are authenticated by the state Secretary of State.
+In the United States, there are multiple designated competent authorities to issue Apostilles, the authority to issue an Apostille for a particular document depends on the origin of the document in question.
+Federal documents, such as FBI background checks, are authenticated by the U.S. Department of State Authentications Office in Washington D.C.
+State documents such as notarizations or vital records are authenticated by each state’s Secretary of State.

 The most common types of documents needing an Apostille would include birth/death certificates, marriage licenses, divorce decrees, school transcripts and diplomas/degrees, powers of attorney, among others.

 Depending on which country your document needs to be presented in, it will fall in one of the two categories below: